CLIP2TV: Align, Match and Distill for Video-Text Retrieval: Experiments

-The basic video encoder and text encoder are both initialized by CLIP(ViT-B-16) \cite{radford2021learning}.
+The basic video encoder and text encoder are both initialized by CLIP \cite{radford2021clip}.
 Besides basic encoders, frame position embedding is initialized with position embedding used in CLIP's text encoder.
-Both temporal transformer and multi-modal transformer are initialized by part of layers from text encoder in CLIP.
+Both temporal transformer and multi-modal transformer are initialized by the part of layers from text encoder in CLIP.
 Concretely, the width, heads, and layers are $512$, $8$ and $4$, respectively.
-The distillation coefficient $\alpha$ is set to $0.4$ and momentum update rate is $0.995$ for teacher model.
-The fixed video length is $12$ and caption length is $32$.
-Following \cite{luo2021clip4clip}, we finetune our model with Adam optimizer in $10$ epochs with 192 batch size and $8$ for $K$.
-The learning rate is $1e-7$ for the basic video encoder and text encoder, and $1e-4$ for new layers such as frame position embedding, temporal transformer and multi-modal transformer.
+The fixed video length is $12$ and caption length is $32$ for MSR-VTT \cite{xu2016msrvtt}, MSVD \cite{chen2011collecting}, VATEX \cite{wang2019vatex}.
+As for DiDeMo \cite{anne2017localizing} and ActivityNet \cite{krishna2017dense}, we set both video length and caption length to $64$. $\beta$ and $\tau_2$ for similarity distillation are $0.5$ and $0.5$, respectively.
+Following \cite{luo2021clip4clip}, we finetune our model with Adam optimizer in $10$ epochs with $256$ batch size and $8$ for $K$.
+The learning rate is $1e-7$ for the basic video encoder and text encoder, and $1e-4$ for new layers such as frame position embedding, temporal transformer and multi-modal encoder.